 Certified Public Accountant (CPA) Requirements

-The credits you complete in the Master’s in Taxation program can count toward the 150 semester hours required to sit for the New York State.
+The credits you complete in the Master’s in Taxation program can count toward the 150 semester hours required for CPA licensure in New York State.
 Students with an undergraduate degree in Accountancy are likely to meet New York State CPA requirements.
 Those with business degree backgrounds can meet the requirements with a few additional accountancy courses.
 Please check with New York State (nasba.org) regarding any additional courses beyond those required for the MS in Taxation that may be required for CPA certification.

 |Preliminary Course (3 credits)||Credits|